lwe/gravatarify/README.md

 Gravatarify
 ===========

-Hassle-free construction of those pesky gravatar.com urls and has out-of-the-box support for Rails, DataMapper and Haml.
-It's not that there aren't any alternatives yet [out](http://github.com/mdeering/gravitar_image_tag), [there](http://github.com/chrislloyd/gravtastic), but none seem to support stuff like `Proc`s for the default picture url, or the multiple host names supported by gravatar.com (great when displaying lots of avatars).
+Hassle-free construction of those pesky gravatar.com urls, with out-of-the-box support for Rails, DataMapper and Haml.
+It's not that there aren't any alternatives [out](http://github.com/mdeering/gravitar_image_tag), [there](http://github.com/chrislloyd/gravtastic), but none seem to support stuff like `Proc`s for the default picture url, or the multiple host names supported by gravatar.com (great when displaying lots of avatars).